 How to Use the Caliburn A2

 Like previous Caliburns, the A2 is very,very easy to use.
-The pods have the coil built into them and they are fully replaceable so you don’t have to worry about changing coils.
+The pods have the coil built into them and these pods are fully replaceable so you don’t have to worry about changing coils.
 There are also no settings to adjust — just pop off the top cap, fill it up, and you’re ready to vape.

 The Caliburn A2 comes with two identical pods.
 They are both 0.9Ω pods that use Uwell’s “Pro-FOCS” flavor technology which is supposed to provide better flavor and a leak-free experience.
 These are the only pods currently available for the A2.